alligatormon/alligator/README.md

 - **persistence**: Saves metrics to the filesystem that enable preservation metrics between restarts
 - **modules**: Loads dynamic C libraries (files with .so extension)
 - **cluster**: Configures the cluster using the node group
+- **puppeteer**: Configures the HTTP site stats collector using the puppeteer

 Detailed information about the configuration file structure stored in the [configuration](https://github.com/alligatormon/alligator/blob/master/doc/configuration.md)